Mohammad Alftih & Randa Kharboutly

 – Robert & Patricia Orman, Program Coordinators

 Across Canada, there are Christmas Camps for students.
 There are five taking place simultaneously.
-The camp in Ontario meets the needs of visiting researchers, people doing fellowships; all international learners.
-Students from Waterloo, University of Toronto, York University and Trent University are invited to this one.
-Volunteers from the International and ESL Coffee House (ITCH), based in Peterborough, say good-bye to family at Christmas when they travel from Peterborough with Trent international learners who attend the International Christmas Camp from Dec.
+The camp in Ontario meets the needs of visiting researchers, people doing fellowships, and all international learners.
+Students from Waterloo, the University of Toronto, York University and Trent University are invited to this one.
+Volunteers from the International and ESL Coffee House (ITCH), based in Peterborough, say goodbye to the family at Christmas when they travel from Peterborough with Trent international learners who attend the International Christmas Camp from Dec.
 23-27 each year.
 The International Christmas Camp is an opportunity for International University and College Students and their families to experience a Canadian Christmas in a family setting in the comfortable surroundings of beautiful Muskoka.
 Each day is filled with a variety of outdoor and indoor activity options, discussions and cultural exploration.